ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 #### System Output Mix Mode

 Use this setting only when the Mac's audio output is being mixed back into the mic channel by your audio interface.
 (Ecamm Live won't mix in movie audio, sound effects, or Interview guest audio for you, since you're already mixing it in using you sound board.)

+### Interview Preferences

+Interview preferences are covered [here in the Interview section](../008-interview-mode/#interview-preferences) of the guide.

 ### Screen Sharing Preferences